 - Learn more about composting.

-- Make your own pet food, then you can control the quality and amount of ingredients (and the water footprint).
-If you can’t make your own, read the labels on the packaging to find out what’s in the food you’re feeding your pets.
+- Make your own pet food so you can control the quality of ingredients, as well as the water footprint.
 Talk with your veterinarian to determine if there are any specific nutritional needs.

 - Learn more about making your own dog food.